MSBradshaw/SeeNV/README.md

 All these dependacies will be placed in the bin direcoty of the cnviz conda environment.

-As long as the conda environemnt is activated the `cnviz` command can now be used anywhere.
+As long as the conda environemnt is activated the `seenv` command can now be used anywhere.

 # Usage

 SeeNV requires it's conda environment in order to work, start the conda environment:

-`conda activate cnviz`
+`conda activate seenv`

 ## Build a Reference DB

 In order to generate plots, a reference panel database is required.
 You can either create your own or use the one included with this repository.

 ```
-cnviz \
+seenv \
 -b \
 -i panel.samples \
 -s ../WES_TargetCoverage_v2.bed \
 -c ../all_calls.txt \
--o DELDELDEL \
+-o ReferenceDB \
 -t 32
 ```

 ## Generate plots

 ```
-cnviz \
+seenv \
 -p \
 -i Example/cohort.samples \
 -s Example/probes.bed \